stateright/stateright.github.io/md-src/seeking-consensus.md

 ## Stateright Explorer

-It's not immediatley clear why the sequence of steps identified by Stateright violates linearizability.
+It's not immediately clear why the sequence of steps identified by Stateright violates linearizability.
 Luckily Stateright includes a web UI that can help you understand scenarios such as this one.